 What This Job Is

-An export sales representative (外贸业务员) is the bridge between a Chinese textile factory and international buyers.
+An export sales representative (外贸业务员) is the bridge between a textile factory and international buyers.
 You find overseas customers, negotiate prices, manage orders from sample to shipment, and maintain long-term buyer relationships.
-This is one of the highest-paying professional roles in the textile industry — but it requires bilingual skills and the ability to juggle dozens of orders simultaneously.
+This is one of the highest-paying professional roles in the textile industry — but it requires strong communication skills and the ability to juggle dozens of orders simultaneously.
+For factory vs trading-company hiring, read How the Global Textile Industry Works.

 What You'll Do Each Day

-- Respond to buyer inquiries via email, WhatsApp, and video calls (often across time zones)
+- Respond to buyer inquiries by email, WhatsApp, and video call across time zones

-- Track orders through production — from raw materials to final shipment
+- Negotiate payment terms and delivery dates; track orders from raw materials to shipment

-- Attend trade shows (Canton Fair, Heimtextil) to meet new buyers
+- Attend trade shows (Canton Fair, Heimtextil) and handle claims or quality disputes

 Skills & Requirements